qapish/labman/readme.md

 `labmand` provides:

 - A single process that runs on one machine in your network
-- A secure WireGuard tunnel back to the control plane
+- A secure post-quantum WireGuard tunnel (via Rosenpass) back to the control plane
 - A unified OpenAI-compatible API exposed over that tunnel
 - Automatic discovery of your local LLM servers (Ollama, vLLM, llama.cpp, mistral.rs, etc.)
 - Basic local scheduling and health checking
 - Registration + heartbeat to the control-plane